hasnain575168/PostJot/README.md

 <div class="highlight highlight-source-shell">
 <pre>$ npm install</pre>
 </div>
-<p>This will automatically download are the required modules.
+<p>This will automatically download all the required modules.
-Start up your MongoDB server and run the app and you are good to go!</p>
+Start up your MongoDB server and run the app.js file and you are good to go!</p>